Propelinear 1-perfect codes from quadratic functions: Remarks, examples, and further research

-\begin{remark} If $H\ne F^n$, then there are more than one quadratic representations of every quadratic function on $H$.
+\begin{remark} If $H\ne F^n$, then there is more than one quadratic representations of every quadratic function on $H$.
 The coefficients $\beta^c_i$ and, as follows, the subgroup $\{\Phi_v : v\in C\}$ of the automorphism group of the code depend on the representation; so, there are several propelinear structures corresponding to the same code $C(H,f)$.
 For example, the all-zero function over $H=\{000,111\}$ ($q=2$) can be represented as $f(x_1,x_2,x_3)=0$ or, e.g., as $f(x_1,x_2,x_3)=x_1x_2+x_1x_3$.
-The resulting code is the same (a $1$-perfect Hamming code of length $7$); but in the first case, the group is, of course, an additive subgroup of $F^n$ and isomorphic to $Z_2^4$, while the second representation leads to the group isomorphic to $Z_4\times Z_2^2$. \end{remark}
+The resulting code is the same (a $1$-perfect Hamming code of length $7$); but in the first case, the group is isomorphic to $Z_2^4$, while the second representation leads to a group isomorphic to $Z_4\times Z_2^2$.
+The general fact that several propelinear structures can correspond to the same (perfect) code was well demonstrated in \cite{BRMS:2012}. \end{remark}